Risingson/eveeyedocs/docs/index.md

 ## Features

  - Find your way throughout New Eden with 2D-maps
+ - Search for plac
  - Plot your wormhole chain
  - Configure your maps to display live data
  - Track your ingame location
  - Set Waypoints to the eve client
- - Plot routes using your chain, jumpbridges or Thera
+ - Find routes using your chain, jumpbridges and Thera
- - Thera connections
  - Share data with your fellow pilots
  - Plot ingame intel channels and get notified
- - Check your jumprange
+ - Plot which systems are in jump-range
  -